 Maligne Lake and Spirit Island in Jasper • All You NEED to Know

-It’s well worth a visit for anyone visiting the Canadian Rockies, and is a must-stop if you’re in Jasper for a few days.
+It’s well worth a visit for anyone visiting the Canadian Rockies and is a must-stop if you’re in Jasper for a few days.
 Here’s everything you need to know about traveling to Maligne Lake and Spirit Island.

 All You Need to Know About Maligne Lake

+Maligne Lake is a premier destination in the Canadian Rockies for scenic beauty.
+It’s the largest natural lake in the Canadian Rockies and a must for any visitor to Jasper National Park.
 Its serene natural beauty and picturesque views are prized around the world.
-The grandeur of the lake as countless glaciers run off into the lake below from the Hall of Gods is beyond compare.
+The lake’s grandeur, as countless glaciers run off into the lake below from the Hall of Gods, is beyond compare.
 On a sunny day, the waters of Maligne Lake sparkle a dazzling cerulean blue.

 Maligne Lake stretches from the boat docks for 22km past the famous Spirit Island to the base of the Coronet Glacier.
 Spirit Island is a small peninsula island that sits 14 kilometers from the docks at Home Bay.
+The small island is now world-famous for its resplendent scene that is treasured around the world.
+It feels more like the landscape of a dream than reality.

 What Wildlife Can You See at Maligne Lake?

 An expansive forest of pine and spruce trees flank Maligne Lake.
-It makes for a wonderful habitat for many wildlife including mule deer, wolves, elk, caribou, bears, moose, and mountain sheep.
+It makes for a wonderful habitat for many wildlife, including mule deer, wolves, elk, caribou, bears, moose, and mountain sheep.
+The waters also draw in birdlife, including bald eagles, osprey, and golden eagles.
+That said, don’t come expecting to see any or all of that wildlife — especially wolves or caribou.

 Why is Maligne Lake so Blue/Emerald?

 The blue waters of Maligne Lake vary as the water moves from the inflow to the outflow of the lake.
 This is due to the glacier sediment deposited at the lake’s start in a box canyon.
 Melting glaciers run into the lake and deposit rock flour which in turn refracts the sunlight and produces the signature color.

-As the water flows out of the lake the rock flour settles and causes a shift in color from one end of the lake to the other.
+As the water flows out of the lake, the rock flour settles and causes a shift in color from one end of the lake to the other.
 If you take a cruise on Maligne Lake you may notice that the further south on the lake you travel, the closer you get to glaciers, the more the lake shows off an emerald color.

-There are a plethora of things to do around Maligne Lake all year round.
-In the summer, visitors can hike, canoe, fish, or hop on a tour boat.
-While the winter months are great for cross country skiing.
+There are many things to do around Maligne Lake all year round.
+Visitors can hike, canoe, fish, or hop on a tour boat in the summer.
+Meanwhile, the winter months are great for cross-country skiing.
+The gorgeous blue waters of Maligne Lake make it look very tempting for a swim, but the glacier-fed lake remains cold for swimming year-round.

 There is no notable outflow from Medicine Lake as the water travels through underground caves before reemerging in dramatic fashion in Maligne Canyon.